-If your primary driver’s license is from an English speaking country, then you’re good to go – that’s the only document you will need to rent a car in Israel.
-If you’re from a non-English speaking country, you’ll need to secure an International Drivers Permit before your arrival in Israel.
+If your primary driver’s license is from an English speaking country, then you’re good to go; that’s the only document you will need to rent a car in Israel.
+But if you’re from a non-English speaking country, you’ll need to secure an International Drivers Permit before your arrival in Israel.
 Make sure to also bring your driver’s license from home.
 You will need both!

 What’s The Deal With Car Rental Insurance in Israel?